Private Prediction via PAC Privacy: PAC-Private Machine Learning Predictions

-\cref{sec:composition} introduces an adversarial composition framework that achieves linear composition with the presence of an adaptive adversary.
-As discussed, this is applicable to a wide range of applications, such as stochastic gradient descent.
-In this section, we focus on response privacy in ML, and instantiate \cref{alg:pacpac} to release PAC-private predictions made by a ML model trained on sensitive data. \cref{fig:system} illustrates an overview for our proposed system.
+While \cref{alg:pacpac} is applicable to a wide range of applications (such as SGD), we now focus on private prediction and instantiate \cref{alg:pacpac} for PAC-private predictions made by a ML model trained on sensitive data. \cref{fig:system} illustrates an overview for our proposed system.